About Sara Binde

 Towards the end of our time in Spain I read Dr. Fuhrman’s book, Eat to Live.
 I realized what to do to lose weight.
 It was necessary to adopt a more nutrient-dense diet.

 Eat to Live encourages individuals to focus on eating lots of salads, legumes and fresh fruit.
 So that’s what I ate from May 2014 until August 2014.
-I ate salads before most dinners.
-I consumed lots of fresh fruits and vegetables.
-I upped my intake of beans, peas, chickpeas and lentils.
-I minimized the starchy vegetables and grains.
+I ate salads before most dinners and focused on fresh fruits and vegetables.
+I upped my intake of beans, peas, chickpeas and lentils and minimized the starchy vegetables and grains.

 Dr. Fuhrman’s nutritarian program is fantastic.
 Over 3 months I was able to lose 15 pounds following the Eat to Live program combined with intermediate fasting.